 City Varsity – school of media – Cape Town’s Journalism class of 2018 – content creation

 Karin Henriques, content and communication partner and journalist.
-Contribution: content creation, marketing and branding support.
+Contribution: content creation (photography, copy and video), marketing and branding support.
 Contact Karin

 Lucinda Jolly, journalist, lecturer and photographer.
 Contribution: photographs.
 Contact Lucinda

 Richard Vossgass, sound engineer and owner of Phonographix.
 Contribution: sound editing of some videos – Contact Richard

 Pieter Bruwer, communication, public relation specialist and owner of PBPR.
 Contribution: press releases and media contact – Contact Pieter